imagery

 The Moment vs. Writer’s Block

 Some people are fervent believers in writer’s block.
 They stare at paper.
-Paper stares back.
+Paper stares back at them.
 They stare at screens.
-Screens stare back.
+Screens stare back at them.

 Me?
 I’m rude.
-I write on papers and type across screens with no regard or respect at all for their whiteness.
+I write on paper and type across screens with little regard for their whiteness.

 What’s in a first draft, after all?
 Mostly garbage.
-So why so much respect for the block?
+So why so much respect for writer’s block?

 All of which means you’ll be doing one of two things: a.) checking into stand-out memories and asking yourself the 5 W’s/1 H (who, what, why, when, where, how) and the five senses (sight, sound, touch, taste, smell), OR b.) drinking in the moment around you right now, hitting you over the head, practically.
 Clearing its throat.
 Waving its arms and asking, “What about me, writer?
 I’m game for the 5 W’s, the 1 H, and the five senses, too.”